robertwayne/harp/README.md

 Some notes:

-- The service can safely handle invalid packets (size, decoding, etc.) without crashing.
+- The service can safely handle invalid messages _(size, decoding, etc.)_ without crashing.
 Connections are dropped by default on failure.
-- Messages will be returned to the sender if the queue is full and/or the system is OOM and cannot allocate more memory.
-The Harp library store these messages on a reserve queue and slowly retry them later.
+- Messages will be returned to the sender if the queue is full and/or the system cannot allocate more memory.
+The library stores these messages on a reserve queue and will slowly retry sending them.
-  - If you are interacting with `harpd` without going through the Harp library, you must manually handle this case!
+  - If you are interacting with `harpd` without going through the library, you must manually handle this case!
 - Queries are executed again if the database connection is lost once it has been re- established.